mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 15:27:06.830 [kotlinx.coroutines.DefaultExecutor] INFO CoroutinesPlayground - Ending the morning routine
 ```

 As we can see, the execution is purely sequential.
 However, we can see that the runtime uses two different threads to execute the whole process, the `main` and the `kotlinx.coroutines.DefaultExecutor` thread.
+An important property of coroutines is that when they are resumed, they can be executed in a different thread than the one that suspended them.
+This is the case of the coroutine executing the `bathTime` function: The coroutine starts on the main thread, then the `delay` function suspends it, and, finally, the coroutine is resumed on the `kotlinx.coroutines.DefaultExecutor` thread.

+### 3.3.
+Coroutine Builders

 The Kotlin coroutines library provides a set of functions called coroutine builders.
 These functions are used to create a coroutine and to start its execution.